 Our aim is to develop new knowledge that can assist education policy makers, practitioners, non-governmental and community-based organisations to implement policies and practices in education that are transformative and can contribute to ensuring equitable, just and environmentally sustainable development.

 We are looking to fund and support a balanced mix of exploratory, innovative studies and pilot projects within the four countries of India, Rwanda, Somalia/Somaliland and South Africa with a total commissioning budget of £1.76m.
-Funding levels will vary from small (up to £10k) to large (up to £30k, £50k and £72.5k, depending on country) for projects lasting up to 12 months.
+Funding levels will vary from small (£10k) to large (up to £30k, £50k and £72.5k, depending on country) for projects lasting up to 12 months.
 Proposals will be expected to show how the co-production of new knowledge will contribute to the TESF network’s objectives.